 In addition to successfully performing all aspects of their overall duties and responsibilities, nominees will demonstrate excellence in the following:

 Award recipients will receive a $1000.00 taxable award and be announced along with the Provost’s Celebration of Teaching and Scholarship awards.
+Additionally, award recipients will be nominated for NACADA Global Awards.

 All professional full-time and part-time primary academic advisors and NTID counselor/advisors, within the Division of Academic Affairs, with a minimum of one full year of RIT advising experience.

-Academic advisors are eligible to receive the Provost’s Award for Excellence in Academic Advising award more than once, after a three year waiting period from when they last received the award.
+Advisors are eligible to receive the Provost’s Award for Excellence in Academic Advising award more than once, after a three year waiting period from when they last received the award.
 Similarly, recipients of the New Advisor award category are required to wait a three year period before they are eligible for the Experienced Advisor award category.

 Nominations may be made by RIT faculty, staff, administration, or students.
 Each nomination will need to address a minimum of three areas of the award criteria.
 Self-nominations are not permitted.